Grifthegnome/OutlawMod/mods/trailmod/README.txt

 So what's in the config?

 //ENABLE/DISABLE
 dirtRoadsOnly: true/false 		//Enables/Disables stone and cobble road visuals.
+foliageTrampleSounds: true/false 	//Enables/Disables foliage making a noise when it breaks from trampeling.
+onlyPlayersCreateTrails: true/false 	//Enables/Disables creatures other than players trampling foliage and trampled grass.
+flowerTrampling: true/false		//Enables/Disables flowers breaking when trails are created underneath them.